-I always hear people say “I’m not a frosting person.”
-And while part of me thinks that’s ridiculous, I can understand to a certain extent when so many frosting are sickeningly sweet and heavy feeling.
-I love frosting that is more like whipped cream.
-I used to actually fold whipped cream into classic buttercream to get that lighter texture and not so rich taste.
+I always hear people say, “I’m not a frosting person.”
+And while part of me thinks that’s ridiculous, I can understand to a certain extent when so many frosting are sickeningly sweet and heavy- or greasy-feeling.
+My favorite frosting is the kind that is more like whipped cream.
+I used to actually fold whipped cream into classic buttercream to get that lighter texture and not-so-rich taste.
 Then I realized that I could get that same result with this very unusual method.
 I’d say it’s the perfect frosting.
 It’s not so thick and sweet that you need a gallon of milk to get it down your throat.
 It’s mild and smooth, and light as air.
 I also love it because it doesn’t take away from a good cupcake like other really rich frostings can.
 This frosting has a similar feeling and texture to a Swiss Buttercream, but with way less effort.
 It’s great as a filling OR a frosting.
+Take a peek at this…

 And even though I’m showing it here being whisked together, I’ve actually found you’ll get a much smoother result if you mix this part in a blender first and then pour it in your pan.